kader009/simple-typescript-problem/README.md

 Explain what a union type is in TypeScript and provide an example of its usage.

-ans no seven:- A union type describe a many several types.
+Ans no 7:- A union type describe a many several types.

 const code : number | boolean | string ;